rsliang/azure-automation/Terraform-ACS-Mesos-DCOS/README.md

 "terraform apply" is subsequently run.

-(3) Build the infrastructure in Azure, apply the template in Terraform
+Step (3): Build the infrastructure in Azure, apply the template in Terraform
 $ terraform apply

 Output: